Director of Development, Regional

 - Evaluates various gift opportunities and giving vehicles.
 General knowledge of gift vehicles: Cash, securities, real estate, in-kind, tangible personal property, and planned gift vehicles such as trusts, bequests, and annuities.

-- Bachelor's degree and at least three years of fundraising experience or comparable experience in sales or business development.
+- At least three (3) years of fundraising experience or comparable experience in sales or business development.

 - Demonstrated experience in the identification, cultivation, and solicitation of major gifts, preferably at an academic institution.